61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Add Privacy

 Have little kid who need less distraction in their bunks?
 Older kids who would like their own space?
-Or maybe you just love taking an afternoon nap and don’t want everyone to see you.
-No matter your reason, a mountable track and curtain like this can be a big help!
+No matter your reason, a mountable track and curtain like this can help everyone get a good night’s sleep!
+It helps to ensure the entire family can do what they want without disturbing others.

 privacy for camper bunk curtains